 Leading the way to a healthy community.

 Its forerunner was General Hospital, Kansas City's first hospital, built in 1870 then rebuilt in the 1920s into two racially segregated facilities.
-The hospitals joined together in 1957, forming a facility that later became the teaching hospital for the new University of Missouri-Kansas City Medical School, and a major component in Hospital Hill, a master plan designed by community leaders for the consolidation and improvement of hospitals in the Kansas City area.
+The hospitals joined together in 1957, forming a facility that later became the teaching hospital for the new University of Missouri-Kansas City Medical School, and a major component in Health Sciences District, a master plan designed by community leaders for the consolidation and improvement of hospitals in the Kansas City area.
 The new medical school and connected hospital were dedicated in 1976.

 From Separate To Equal: The Creation of Truman Medical Centers